 Professional, regulatory, and service associations for nurses

-Nurses in British Columbia can belong to a variety of professional associations depending on their area of specialty and nature of their work.
 In general, professional associations advocate for professional interests and advancement of the nursing profession and its members.
+Nurses in British Columbia are represented by the Nurses and Nurse Practitioners of British Columbia.
 Below is a list of the major nursing professional associations in this province.

 Colleges are regulatory organizations whose responsibility is to keep the public safe by making sure nursing practice in British Columbia is safe, competent, and ethical.
 They do so by establishing, monitoring, and enforcing standards.
 There are three regulatory colleges for the nursing profession in British Columbia.
 Regulatory colleges are independent from UBC School of Nursing.
-If you have a question about how to become registered to practice nursing in British Columbia, contact the College of Registered Nurses of BC.
+If you have a question about how to become registered to practice nursing in British Columbia, contact the BC College of Nursing Professionals.

 Sigma Theta Tau International (STTI) – Xi Eta Chapter